Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Lines and hyperplanes of the best fit to the data set in

-The covariance matrix is always symmetric positive semidefinite.
-However, here we have more: $K$ is a positive-definite matrix due to the generality assumption.
+\emph{The covariance matrix} $K$ is a $(k\times k)$ matrix with diagonal elements $ K_{jj} = \sigma^2_{x_j}, j=1, \dots, k, $ and off-diagonal elements $ K_{jl}=p_{jl}, j,l=1, \dots, k, l\ne j. $ The covariance matrix is always symmetric positive semidefinite.
+However, in this case, we have more: $K$ is a positive-definite matrix due to the full rank assumption.
 In particular, it has the inverse $K^{-1}$ and all its eigenvalues are positive.
-Pearson defined \emph{the ellipsoid of residuals} by the equation
+Assuming, as it is customary in statistics, that the origin of the Cartesian coordinate system coincides with the centroid, Pearson defined \emph{the ellipsoid of residuals} by the equation

+As we will mention at the end of this Section, the Pearson ellipsoid of residuals is dual to the data ellipsoid.

+\begin{remark} Pearson observed that the radius of the ellipsoid of residuals in any direction is equal to the inverse of the standard deviation of the orthogonal projection of the points onto a hyperplane that is orthogonal to the line in the direction of the given radius. \end{remark}

 Denote the eigenvalues of $K$ as $\mu_1\ge\dots\ge\mu_k>0$. \begin{thm} [Pearson, \cite{Pir}] The minimal mean square distance from a hyperplane to the given set of $N$ points is equal to the minimal eigenvalue of the covariance matrix $K$.
-The best-fitting hyperplane contains the centroid and it is orthogonal to the corresponding eigenvector of $K$.
+A best-fitting hyperplane contains the centroid and it is orthogonal to the corresponding eigenvector of $K$.
 Thus, it is the principal coordinate hyperplane of the ellipsoid of residuals which is normal to the major axis. \end{thm}

 Then Pearson studied the lines which best fit to the given set of points and proved \begin{thm} [Pearson, \cite{Pir}] The line which fits best the given system of $N$ points contains the centroid and coincides with the minor axis of the ellipsoid of residuals. \end{thm}